susan-davis/stellar-core/README.md

 `damage.dg` -- implements the damage model for ships.

-`sensors.dg` -- implements short and long range sensors, and the quadrant map, along the lines of the classic STARTREK game from the 1970s.
+`sensor.dg` -- implements short and long range sensors, and the quadrant map, along the lines of the classic STARTREK game from the 1970s.

 `weapons.dg` -- effects of ship-to-ship weapons.